Dear students, for the 5th semester in a row, we invite you to join ECIU University challenges and micro-modules.

 - Deepen the knowledge.
 The challenge theme might be new to you?
 No problem: learn together with a team and participate in the ECIU micro-modules.
 It will allow filling in the knowledge gaps in various thematic areas.

 - Get recognition and develop ideas further.
 After successfully completing the challenge, receive a Certificate of Participation.
 You might have an opportunity to develop proposed solutions further, resulting in new services, products, research questions or start-ups and spin-offs.
-(We have to check the status of recognition.)

 - Make a real impact.
 Finally, working on a challenge means a tangible contribution to a societal change.
 ECIU University challenges are provided by business companies and public partners and include problems that communities and organisations face at this very moment.